lsrdg/dumbnote-vim/README.md

 At the moment, there's a really limited support to multiple collections.

+## Basic workflow

+To list/view/open your notes, you can use the `:DumbnoteOpenNote ` command with `<tab>` completion or with `<c-d>` wild menu.
+Just open a note and work on it.
+The note doesn't exists?
+Just give it a name, a file extension and hit enter.
+It is the same as using the `:e ` command.

 ## Another warning

 Without time to really learn how to use a new tool and [unable to effectively